Heart Disease and Diabetes Deaths are Increasing, Research Shows

 How did we get to this point?
 Let us look back over a century.
 Life expectancy steadily increased in the twentieth century.
 A baby born in 1900 had a life expectancy of 47.3 years, while a baby born in 1950 had a life expectancy of 72 years.
 This dramatic increase was largely due to better hygiene and sanitation, antibiotics such as penicillin, and vaccinations, resulting in fewer infections diseases and fewer infant and early deaths.

-Life expectancy continued to rise at a slower rate, hitting 76.8 in 2000.
-These additional gains reflected more progress against infectious diseases, as well as better detection and management of a new focus: Chronic conditions.
-Earlier detection and treatment, and better medications helped reduce the negative impact of chronic conditions such as heart disease, hypertension, diabetes, and others.
-In addition, researchers learned a lot about the amazing powers of smart lifestyle choices, such as eating well, sleeping enough, and getting regular physical activity, for chronic condition management.
+The life expectancy continued to rise at a slower rate, hitting 76.8 in 2000.
+These additional gains reflected more progress against infectious diseases, as well as better detection and management of a new focus: chronic conditions.
+Earlier detection and treatment, and better medications help reduce the negative impact of chronic conditions such as heart disease, hypertension, diabetes, and others.
+In addition, researchers learned a lot about the amazing powers of smart lifestyle choices, such as eating well, sleeping enough, and getting regular physical activity, on chronic condition management.

 Stalled Progress in Health Gains

 With so much progress, it may come as a surprise that life expectancy has dipped.
 The life expectancy for an American born in 2016 is 78.6 years.
-For females, the number is 81.1 years, while for males it is 76.1 years.
+For females, the number is 81.1 years, while males have a life expectancy at birth of 81.1 years.
 The difference is likely due to many factors, including hormonal differences, lifestyle choices, and approaches to medical care.

 The trouble is that this life expectancy is lower than the previous year, which was lower than the year before that.
 This is the first time since 1962 and 1963 that the life expectancy decreased two years in a row.